CDrummond/bliss-analyser/UserGuide.md

 When analysing tracks, the analyser will first check for a `BLISS_ANALYSIS` tag within the file, and if found this will be used instead of re-analysing the file.

-If `--tags` is passed, the analysis results will be stored within a `BLISS_ANALYSIS` tag in the file itself.
+If `--writetags` is passed, the analysis results will be stored within a `BLISS_ANALYSIS` tag in the file itself.
 Note, however, that only tracks that are not currently in the database will be analysed - therefore any such tracks would not have the `BLISS_ANALYSIS` tag updated.
 To export analysis results from the database to files themselves use the `export` task.

-*NOTE* USe of the `BLISS_ANALYSIS` tag is not supported for CUE files.
+*NOTE* Use of the `BLISS_ANALYSIS` tag is not supported for CUE files.

 CUE files